everyday Dharma

 • coming home

-No matter how nice our home is, it is still “of the of world,” as my Buddhist teachers in Asia would say.
 We are settling in to a new house.
 As I get older, moving feels more emotional, more gut-wrenching.
-Witnessing our old home slowly coming apart, with carefully chosen bits going into carefully chosen boxes,…
+Witnessing our old home slowly coming apart, with carefully chosen bits going into carefully chosen boxes, I felt a little vulnerable.
+Little bits of me separated, re-arranged with other bits, and put away.
+Only to re-emerge and…

 Read More